The Nuclear Rotor Atlas Explorer

 Interactive 3D chart (demo)

-What you see above is a rotating three-dimensional chart of 780 nuclei selected from along the valley of stability.
+What you see above is a video of the three-dimensional chart of 780 nuclei.
 Each dot in the chart is an isotope, and the values for each of the three axes are adjustable by the user.
-The video displays some of the features you can experiment with.
+This video demonstrates some of the features you can experiment with on the left side of the chart, including the 10 pre-set groups of parameters.
+To the right of the chart you see the complete list of 17 parameters you can select from, which offers 833 different X, Y, Z combinations.
+At the bottom of this page you can download "The Nuclear Rotor Atlas Handbook" which will tell you more.

 Use the 3-D chart